‘The Conners’ Fans Blast Becky’s Bad Attitude As She Clashes With Her New Boss At Wellman Plastics

 “Becky needs to stand up at her work station and work,” another added.

 “She has no grounds.
-Do your job and get over it,” a third viewer wrote.
+Do your job and get over it,” a third fan wrote.

 “Robin is a good boss.
-Becky is a spoiled brat, who needs to STFU and do her job,” another chimed in.
+Becky is a spoiled brat, who needs to STFU and do her job,” a fourth person chimed in.

 A few other commenters wondered if Becky will “stand up” to her boss the way her mom Roseanne (Roseanne Barr) stood up to her own supervisor Faber (Fred Dalton Thompson ) three decades ago when she worked at the local plastics factory.
-And a few wondered why hunky Booker Brooks (George Clooney) was no longer the supervisor for the assembly line employees.
+A few also wondered why hunky Booker Brooks (George Clooney) was no longer the supervisor for the assembly line employees.

 The resurrection of Wellman Plastics has drummed up feelings of nostalgia for fans of the original Roseanne series, which originally aired on ABC from 1988 to 1997.
 Earlier this season, a previous Conners episode even featured the return of Roseanne’s former co-worker, Juanita Herrera (played by Evelina Fernandez).